Cor van der Gijp

 Cornelis van der Gijp (1 August 1931 – 12 November 2022) was a Dutch footballer who played as a forward.
 Van der Gijp made his professional debut at SC Emma and also played for Feyenoord and Blauw Wit.

 Club career

-Van der Gijp made his debut for hometown side Emma in 1950, playing alongside his brothers Wim, Freek and Janus.
+Van der Gijp made his senior debut for hometown side Emma in 1950, playing alongside his brothers Wim, Freek and Janus.
 He moved to Feyenoord in 1955, making his debut in 1956 to become the club's all-time top goalscorer with 177 goals in 233 league games.
 He played in a famous forward line alongside Henk Schouten and Coen Moulijn and won two league titles with the club.

 International career

 Van der Gijp made his debut for the Netherlands in a March 1954 friendly match against England and earned a total of 13 caps, scoring 6 goals.
 His final international was an October 1961 World Cup qualification match away against Hungary.